reduxjs/reselect/README.md

 ### Motivation for Memoized Selectors

+### Motivation for Memoized Selectors

 > The examples in this section are based on the [Redux Todos List example](http://rackt.github.io/redux/docs/basics/UsageWithReact.html).

-Consider the following code:

 #### `containers/VisibleTodoList.js`